threefoldfoundation/info_threefold/src/technology/technology_components_hercules/features/hercules_compliance.md

 # Hercules Compliance

-Hercules compliance is a feature for Hercules Compute, Storage and Network.
+Planetary Network.
 The [smart contract for IT provisioning methodology](hercules_smart_contract) allows for for transparency and autitability of deployed IT workloads.

 ### Hercules compute compliance